Find Healthcare Schools

 $4,613 Yearly Tuition & Fees (In-State

-There are 3,838 students at LCCC in total, 1,404 are full-time undergraduates.
+There are 1,404 full-time undergraduates at LCCC, and 3,838 students altogether.
 The school has a student-to-faculty ratio of 14 to 1.

-Roughly 35% of students at LCCC take out loans to pay for college.
-The typical student loan amount is $4,203 a year.
-Students should know that the student default rate at this school is 13.9% which is higher than the national average of 10.8%.
+Roughly 26% of students at LCCC take out loans to pay for college.
+The average amount of student loans is $4,483 a year.
+The school reports a student loan default rate of 4.4% which is much lower than the average rate of 10.8%!

 #4